Gadgetoid/wallpaper/README.md

 # Roadmap

+* Add wallpaper WIDTH/HEIGHT command-line options to build.py
+* Add tile WIDTH/HEIGHT command-line options to build.py

 What if every image had an accompanying data file that dictated its x/y position/rotation, etc?
 Could we make this a crazy graffiti wall of transparent PNGs?

 # Building Your Own

 Most of the magic happens in the build.py script, where you can set your own wallpaper and tile size.
 This script outputs `wallpaper.png`

+For the convinience of Windows 10 users (of which I am one) I have packaged build.py up into build.exe, which should *just work* for you.

-On Windows 10 I use WallpaperChanger.exe to change the wallpaper from the command-line.
-You can find it here: https://github.com/philhansen/WallpaperChanger
+On Windows 10 I use WallpaperChanger.exe to change the wallpaper from the command-line, it has been included for convinience.

-EG:
+You can find the source and LICENSE here: https://github.com/philhansen/WallpaperChanger

+To build and set the wallpaper:

 ```
+build.exe
-./WallpaperChanger.exe wallpaper.png
+WallpaperChanger.exe wallpaper.png
 ```

 # Fund my insanity